esentri/domainlifecycles/readme_persistence.md

 As a rule RecordMappers are never called directly by the application developer.
 However, they must be registered as part of the Nitrox DLC configuration (see below).

-Custom RecordMappers must implement `nitrox.dlc.persistence.mapping.RecordMapper` or extend `nitrox.dlc.persistence.mapping.AbstractRecordMapper`.
+Custom RecordMappers must implement `io.domainlifecycles.persistence.mapping.RecordMapper` or extend `io.domainlifecycles.persistence.mapping.AbstractRecordMapper`.

 It must be taken care that all table columns in the mapping methods are mapped to the properties of the respective class!